 Debt Ratio

+The debt ratio reflects the percentage of assets covered by debt.
 Debt is a natural part of business.
-The most volume (number of transactions) of debt occurs with the simple purchase of materials (inventory) or supplies on account.
-Every business buys on account whether it is a traditional vendor account like that found in retail or simply using a credit card.
-A third party provides credit which creates debt for the business.
-The debt ratio reflects the percentage of assets covered by debt.
+The largest volume (number of transactions) of debt occurs with the simple purchase of materials (inventory) or supplies on account.
+Every business buys on account, whether it is a traditional vendor account like that found in retail or simply using a credit card.
+A third party provides credit, which creates debt for the business.
 The formula is as follows:

 Debt Ratio = Liabilities